-Our approach utilizes outcomes data (i.e. data on mortality rates, work hours, agricultural yields, conflict incidence, and crime rates) from around the world to flexibly estimate temperature sensitivities as a function of a location's adaptive capacities, which we model through measures of income, long-run climate, irrigation, and urban-ness.
-We have developed high-resolution, global datasets of these measures, thus making it possible to extrapolate locally-relevant temperature sensitivities at any given location in India.
-Our findings suggest that across India, extreme heat exposure leads to substantial loss of human life, work hours, and rice yields, and sharp increases in crime and conflict.
+Our approach utilizes outcomes data (i.e. data on agricultural yields, conflict incidence, and crime rates) from around the world to flexibly estimate temperature sensitivities as a function of a location's adaptive capacities, which we model through measures of income, long-run climate, irrigation, and urban-ness.
+We have developed high-resolution, global datasets of these measures, thus making it possible to extrapolate locally-relevant temperature sensitivities at any given location.